VulcanJS/vulcan-docs/source/data-layer.md

 Nova uses the [Apollo](http://apollostack.com) data layer to manage its [GraphQL API](http://graphql.org/).

+## Data Flow

+When you connect to a GraphQL-powered site, the client makes an API request to load the data it needs.

+Unlike traditional REST APIs, the client doesn't just hit an API endpoint but actually sends a list of *what data it needs* to the server.
+The specific document properties needed by the client are defined in a **fragment**.

+Upon receiving that query, the server validates the fragment against the main GraphQL **schema**.

+If that validation passes, the server then looks for a **query resolver** that will specify how to actually retrieve the data (presumably through some kind of database `find()` operation).

+Data mutations (inserting, editing, or removing a document) function in a similar way.

+The client sends a query that includes the name of the mutation, the mutation arguments, as well as specifies what data the client expects back once the mutation is complete.

+The server then looks for a **mutation resolver** and executes it.

+## Helper Functions

 Nova features a number of helpers to make settings up that data layer fast, most of which are initialized through the `Telescope.createCollection` function:

 ```js